drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/mdm_p2_5_0_0_1.png){: loading=lazy }
 ### The Bicyclo [2.2.1]-Heptane Scaffold

-A de novo approach was considered with the bicyclo [2.2.1]-heptane scaffold shown below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/bicyclo-221-heptane-scaffold-89ca0135'><i class='fa fa-play' aria-hidden='true'></i></button>A de novo approach was considered with the bicyclo [2.2.1]-heptane scaffold shown below.
 This is the first report of a de novo attempt to design non-peptidic molecules to antagonize the Mdm2-p53 interaction.
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system